 Your North Rhine-Westphalia ACTIVE - your zest for life.

-Those of you wishing to really let off steam can do this in North Rhine-Westphalia in a great variety of ways.
+Those of you wishing to really let off steam can do this in North Rhine-Westphalia.
 For example, there are 13,800 kilometres of cycle tracks in the region.
 Those setting off by bicycle or on foot will be rewarded on the varied tours with very special insights.